lordareicgnon/Mapper_plus/README.md

 - sklearn
 - kepler mapper (Can be pip installed with command 'pip install kmapper'.
 For other options, see: https://kepler-mapper.scikit-tda.org/en/latest/started.html)

-In order to install the streamlit app of mapper-plus follow the steps below
+In order to install the streamlit app of MapperPlus follow the steps below
 1. Download the repository
 2. Open Terminal at the folder
 3. pip install -r requirements.txt